mightymercado/pysigmoid/README.md

 - http://posithub.org/ - information and news about posits and universal numbers

 # Mission
 I want to make this a really useable software implementation of Posits.
-In particular, I want it to be useful in linear algebra where floating point computations are everywhere.
-It is still a work in progress and has a still a long way to go.
+In particular, I want it to be useful in linear algebra, where floating point computations are everywhere.
+It is still a work in progress and still has a long way to go.

 # License